glotzerlab/garnett/doc/readerswriters.rst

 -----------------------

 The *GSD*-format is a highly efficient and versatile *binary* format for storing and reading trajectory data.
-HOOMD-blue allows to dump trajectory data in this format.
+HOOMD-blue provides a writer for this format.

 See also: `<http://gsd.readthedocs.io>`_